elithaxxor/TLS-Moninitor-Cert-Tracker/DNS/iHearU-DNS/README.md

 The file `eyeDNSu` is a Python script that implements a fake DNS server.
 Here is a detailed explanation of its functionality:

-Responds to DNS requests over both UDP and TCP Asynchronous Handling
+--> Responds to DNS requests over both UDP and TCP
-Simultaneously manages multiple DNS requests without blocking Custom Logging
+--> Asynchronous Handling
-Logs client IPs, queried domains, responses, and frequencies Verbose Output
+--> Simultaneously manages multiple DNS requests without blocking or Custom Logging --> Logs client IPs, queried domains, responses, and frequencies --> Verbose Output
-Clear colored console output for easy debugging and monitoring Log File Management
+--> Clear colored console output for easy debugging and monitoring --> Log File Management
-Deletes logs automatically once reaching 5 GB size
+--> Deletes logs automatically once reaching 5 GB size

 🎯 Why is Async Better Here?
 (Bottom Line)